driebit/ginger/modules/mod_ginger_remark/README.md

 # mod_ginger_remark #

-A Zotonic module for enabeling comment like functionality.
-The main difference with the build in Zotonic module for comments is that remarks are actual resources in Zotonic instead of being stored in a seperate table.
+A Zotonic module for enabling comment like functionality.
+The main difference with the build in Zotonic module for comments is that remarks are actual resources in Zotonic instead of being stored in a separate table.

 Features:

 - Rich text editing
-- Inculde uploaded media
+- Include uploaded media
 - Embed external media
-- Edit exsisting remarks
+- Edit existing remarks
 - Compatibility with Zotonic's Access Control Rules

 Roadmap: